Melbourne-BMDS/mimic34md2020/day3.md

-# Using Data to Predict Clinical Outcomes (9:00 AM)
+# Day 3---Using Data to Predict Clinical Outcomes (9:00 AM)

 - Zoom Link is posted on Slack channel for the class.